-The following tables provide fair value measurement information for financial assets and liabilities as at 31 December 2018 and 2017.
+The following tables provide fair value measurement information for financial assets and liabilities as at 31 December 2019 and 2018.
 The carrying value of cash and cash on deposit, restricted cash, accounts receivable, and accounts payable and accrued expenses included in the consolidated statement of financial position approximate fair value due to the short term nature of those instruments.
+Financial assets in the table below are measured at amortised cost.

-31 D ecember 2018 31 De ecember 2017 Carrying value \$'000 Fair value \$'000 Carrying value \$'000 Fair value \$'000 Financial assets: Cash and cash on deposit including restricted cash Accounts receivable 9,261 121 9,261 121 11,407 194 11,407 194 Financial Liabilities: Other financial liabilities Accounts payable and accrued expenses 622 622 825 825
+31 December 2019 31 De ecember 2018 Carrying value Fair value Carrying value Fair value \$'000 \$'000 \$'000 \$'000 Financial assets: Cash and cash on deposit including restricted cash Accounts receivable 15,307 15,307 9,261 9,261 161 161 121 121 Financial Liabilities: Other financial liabilities Accounts payable and accrued expenses 682 682 622 622